Department of Mass Communication

 How to get involved:

-Even with no experience in publication work, students who have an interest in writing, editing, design, broadcast or photography are encouraged to volunteer for The Shield.
+Even with no experience in publication work, students who have an interest in writing, editing, design, broadcast, film, social media or photography are encouraged to volunteer for Shield Media.
 Students are trained and advised by faculty so that they can obtain these valuable skills.
-In addition to serving as a campus voice for students, another benefit gained from working on The Shield is that students create work for their portfolios, which can be used when applying for internships and jobs.
-Students can enroll in MED 1101 Print Journalism, MED 1201 Digital Journalism, or MED 1301 Broadcast Journalism, which are hands-on workshop classes.
+In addition to serving as a campus voice for students, another benefit of working on Shield is that students create work for their portfolios, which can be used when applying for internships and jobs.
+Students can enroll in MCM1101 Shield Media Workshop to obtain credit for working on the various Shield Media platforms.

 THE WORK OF OUR GRADUATES SPEAKS FOR ITSELF